High-Profile Stories: How Will They Inspire Us?

 How can you not admire Michelle Yeoh?
 Not only as a stunning and brilliant actress and martial arts virtuoso but as a woman who has navigated formidable challenges with grace.
-It is no small thing for a public figure to speak about something as tender as an unfulfilled wish to give birth—especially in a world that, despite volumes of feminist manifestos, still often treats motherhood as a defining achievement of womanhood.
+It is no small thing for someone in the public eye to speak about something as tender as an unfulfilled wish to give birth—especially in a world that, despite volumes of feminist manifestos, still often treats motherhood as a defining achievement of womanhood.

 Yet, as someone who has spent nearly three decades guiding women and couples through the labyrinth of fertility struggles, I find myself grappling with the message embedded in Ms. Yeoh’s infertility story—that has recently been widely shared on BBC Woman’s Hour, Good Morning America, BuzzFeed, and debated across Reddit and other social media platforms.